 Though renowned for his technical ability, including clever footwork, Lopez also enjoyed mixing things up when the easier option would’ve been to stick and move.
 A fearsome power puncher, he went about his work with patience and calm precision, striking with blazing fists when the opportunity arose and boxing imaginatively off both the front and back foot.
 Among his contemporaries here, I’d confidently put Ricardo’s fundamentals against anyone’s.
 His stance was textbook, his chin always protected, elbows tucked, and he punched straight through the target while rarely wasting a shot.

-3. Vasyl Lomachenko: Some will think I’m going overboard here, since Lomachenko has had less than a dozen pro bouts.
+3. Vasyl Lomachenko: Some will think I’m going overboard here, since Lomachenko has only 13 pro bouts on his ledger.
 Again, I would reiterate that this list is concerned with talent, rather than credentials.

 Lomachenko’s expertise is plain for all to see, which is why promoter Bob Arum had no compunction about throwing him into a world title fight – against hard-nosed veteran Orlando Salido – in just his second pro outing.
 Lomachenko lost, narrowly, but has since rebounded to win featherweight and super-featherweight honours.
 He’s also racked up some incredible performances, most notably against Gary Russell Jr. (himself a prodigious fighter) and the enigmatic Rigondeaux.